etleyden/gph/README.md

 Running `make` in the top directory will build tests/playground.c

-Running `make build_units` in the top directory will build tests/unit_test.c
+`make unit_test` in the top directory will build tests/unit_test.c

-Running `make` in the lib directory will build the library both as `.so` and `.a`, so you can use it in your own projects.
+`make` in the lib directory will build the library both as `.so` and `.a`, so you can use it in your own projects.

 As usual, `make clean` will get rid of anything built after you cloned the repo.

+`make clean_logs` will remove all .txt files in tests/logs

 ### TODO